Skip to main content

 Mailing Address

 What happens to Customers Bank accounts after the account holder dies depends on how each account was titled.
 Beneficiary-designated and trust-owned accounts transfer directly.
-Accounts in the deceased's name alone go through the estate, and the executor or administrator works with Customers Bank's Death Claims / Customer Service (1-610-933-7195) to claim the funds.
+Accounts in the deceased's name alone go through the estate, and the executor or administrator works with Customers Bank's Deposit Operations (deposit-account estate claims; no dedicated death-claims unit) (1-610-933-7195) to claim the funds.

 The first step is contacting Customers Bank at 1-610-933-7195 with the account holder's full name, account numbers, and a certified death certificate in hand.